Mark-Cooper-Janssen-Vooles/Todolendar.UI/README.md

 # Todolendar.UI

 This repository is the frontend for Todolendar, a project which is a todo list and calendar fusion.
+It is hosted in s3 and viewable [here](http://todolender-ui-s3-output.s3-website-ap-southeast-2.amazonaws.com/).
+Note that it was developed using chrome locally and no effort has been put into making it usable on other browsers (yet).

 The backend for Todolendar is found at [Todolendar.API](https://github.com/Mark-Cooper-Janssen-Vooles/Todolendar.API).